SekouBoundy/SekouBoundy/README.md

 ---

 ### ⚡ Fun fact:
 I use AI tools to build faster, learn smarter, and create impact.
-I believe technology can revolutionize education in Africa 🌍
+I am convinced that technology can revolutionize the world 🌍
 ---

 ---